oceanprotocol-archive/OEPs/5/README.md

 ![Ocean Agent](images/agent-architecture.png)

-The **Ocean Agent** (aka **AGENT**) is a software application receiving incoming messages (REST, RPC, etc.) related with the Ocean Network interactions, and producing some output messages after interact with the **Ocean Keeper components** (aka **KEEPEERS**).
+The **Ocean Agent** (aka **AGENT**) is client-side software that communicates (REST, RPC, etc.) with both other AGENTS and KEEPERS in the network.

+Besides the communication purpose, AGENTS bring data services to the Ocean network.
+Reciprocally the same software is used for consuming the services and managing related transactions.

-Independently of the API consumption mechanism, the Ocean Agent is in charge of building the internal object models using the incoming messages provided by the **Keeper components interfaces**.
+Independently of the API consumption mechanism, the AGENT is in charge of building the internal object models using the incoming messages provided by the **KEEPER components interfaces**.

 This marshaling and un-marshaling operations will allow using a common internal data model across all the application.